-Course Number and Name Prerequisites and Corequisites Credits ADC 101 - Introduction to Design & Construction 3 ADC 103 - CAD Basics 3 ADC 136 - Construction Safety and Building Codes 3 ENGL 101 - English Composition I 3 MATH 137 - Geometry for Design (or higher MATH) 3 general education courses indicated above must complete a course substitution request form.
+All general education requirements necessary for graduation are met through the courses in the program as indicated above.
+Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
 To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
 A more detailed explanation of the College's general education requirements is also available.